sagemath/sagewiki_to_gh-2022-10-10/days98.md

 == Community Agreement ==

-The participants of this event are asked to agree to our [[Community Agreement|https://wiki.sagemath.org/days98/communityagreement]]
+The participants of this event are asked to agree to our [[https://wiki.sagemath.org/days98/communityagreement|Community Agreement]]